lzh-mb-mod/RTSCamera/README.md

 # RTS Camera
-(Old name: EnhancedMission, Enhanced Mission RTS Camera) A mod for Mount&Blade II Bannerlord that provides RTS camera and more features in battle.
+(Old name: EnhancedMission, Enhanced Mission RTS Camera)

+A mod for Mount&Blade II Bannerlord that provides free camera and more features in battle.

+## Save Compability
+This mod does not read or write stuffs to your game save.
+Installing or removing this mod has no impact on your game save.

 ## Features

-- You can press `F10` to switch to rts-style camera and press again to switch back.
+- You can press `F10` to switch to free camera and press again to switch back.
+Player character will be controlled by AI when switched to free camera.

+  - You can press `L` and check `Use Free Camera By Default` to automatically switch to free camera when entering a battle.

-- You can make your formation only charge to a specific enemy formation by clicking on the enemy formation, rather than charging to all enemies when you press `F1` `F3`.
+- You can make your formation **only charge to a specific enemy formation** by clicking middle mouse button on the enemy formation, rather than charging to all enemies when you press `F1` `F3`.

   - The target enemy formation that your selected troops are charging to will be hightlighted with red outline when you open command panel.

   - AI formation will also have the ability to charge to a specific formation.
 Your formation targeted by the enemy formation will be highlighted with purple outline when you open command panel.

+  - You can press `L` and uncheck `Enable Attack Specific Formation` to disable this feature.

-- You can select your formations by directly clicking them.
+- You can select your formations by clicking middle mouse button them.
 Selected troops will be highlighted with green outline.

+  - You can press `L` and uncheck `Middle Click to select formation` to disable this feature.

-- After your character die, press `F` to control one of your soldiers.
-Troops in the same formation as player character will be considered first.
+- After your character dies, you can press `F` to control one of your soldiers and continue fighting.
+Soldiers in the same formation as player character will be considered first when deciding which soldier to control.

+  - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your charater dies.
+Press `L` and check `Control Ally After Death` option to enable this feature.
+It's always enabled when in free camera mode to ensure a smooth gaming experience.

-- Press `;` and click a soldier, then press `F` to lock the camera on it.
-Press `F` again to take control of it.
+- Press `;` and click a soldier, then press `F` to let camera follow it.
+Press `F` again to take control of the soldier.

-- Pause game and adjust time speed.
+- Pause game (`[`) or adjust time speed (`'`).

-- Hotkey rebinding.
+- You can rebind hotkeys by pressing `L` and click `Config Key`.

+- Toggle HUD by pressing `]`.
+If you rebind the key and forget the key set for toggling HUD, you can always use `HOME` key to enable HUD.

 - Configuration saving.
-The configuration is saved in directory `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\RTSCamera\`.

-  The main config is saved in file `RTSCameraConfig.xml`.

-  The hot key config is saved in file `GameKeyConfig.xml`.

-  You can modify them manually, but if you edit it incorrectly or remove them, the configuration will be reset to default.

-- Undead mode.
-HP of All agents will not change after switched on.
-Just for the purpose of training your combat skill or making video.

 ## How to install
-1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
+1. Remove any old installation of this mod.
+You can go to `Modules` folder of bannerlord installation folder (For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord\Moudles\`) and remove folders like `RTSCamera` or `EnhancedMission`.

+2. Copy `Modules` folder into Bannerlord installation folder.
 It should be merged with `Modules` of the game.
 Or use Vortex to install it automatically.

-   Note that the other files should not be installed.
+   Note that the other files such as those in `source` folder should not be installed.
 They are source files used to build the mod and are for those who want to modify the mod.

-## How to use
+## Details
-- Start the launcher and choose Single player mode.
-In `Mods` panel select `RTS Camera` mod and click `PLAY`.

-  Then play the game as usual.

-- After entering a mission (scene):

-  - Press `L(letter)` (by default) to open menu of this mod.
-You can access the features of this mod in it.
+- Press `L(letter)` to open menu of this mod when in a scene.
+You can adjust all the options of this mod in it.

-  - You can select troops by directly clicking on them.
-Press `alt` to prevent giving movement orders, in case you only want to select troops but accidentally click on the ground.
-Press `F1` to prevent selecting troops, in case you only want to issue movement orders next but accidentally click on a troop.

-  - you can use the following hotkeys by default:
+  - You can close the menu by pressing `esc`, left clicking outside the menu or right clicking.

-  - Press `F10` to switch between rts-style camera and main agent camera.

-  - Press `F` or `F10` to control one of your troops after you being killed.

-  - Press `End` to disable death.

-  - Press `[` to pause game.

-  - Press `'` to toggle slow motion.

-  - Press `]` to toggle HUD.
-Or if you rebind the key and forget what you have set, you can also press `Home` key to toggle UI, which always works.

-  - Press `F11` to switch to enemy's team(You need to enable hotkey for it in menu first).
-Useful for making videos.

-  - Press `;` and left click to select a soldier.
-You can lock camera to the selected soldier by pressing `F`, and then control it by pressing `F` again.

-  - When order panel is opened, the formation your mouse on, the formation you selected and the formation as target of enemy will be highlighted with different color.

-- How to control rts camera:
+- When in free camera:

-  - In a mission, press `F10` to switch to rts camera.

-  - Your player character will be added to the formation chosen in mod menu.
+  - Your player character will be controlled by AI.
+A known issue is that you player character may charge to enemy alone when it has ranged weapon.
+Enable `Prevent Player Fighting` option in menu to solve this issue.

   - Use `W`, `A`, `S`, `D`, `Space`, `Z` and mouse middle button to move the camera.

   - Use `shift` to speed up camera movement.

-  - Move your mouse to rotate the camera, or when order panel is opened, drag right button to rotate the camera.
+  - Move your mouse to rotate the camera, or when order panel is opened, drag right mouse button to rotate the camera.

   - Left click on the ground and drag to change the position, direction and width of the formation you selected.